AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/intro.md

 Specification packages contain only files relevant to the particular clinical document.
 Specifications that are common to many clinical documents and should be considered part of the specification package, as directed by the relevant release note and conformance profile, may be contained elsewhere.

 ## How to read this document
-This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of <insert name>.
+This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of Personal Health Records.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/stu3/profiling.html).

-The starting point for the profiles included in this implementation guide is the [<insert name>](<insert link>) profile, which references the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.
+The starting point for the profiles included in this implementation guide are the [Personal Health Notes](StructureDefinition-composition-phn-1.html) and [Personal Health Summary](StructureDefinition-composition-phs-1.html) profiles, which reference the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.

 ## Editorial note
 This implementation guide is an early working specification that is available for comment and review.
 It may be used to solicit feedback and to provide insight as to the expected content in a forthcoming stable and approved version of the specification.